 q) To monitor the confidentiality, keeping and storage of records in relation to safeguarding.
 The school's hard copy records on child protection are kept locked in the Head's office and are separated from routine pupil records.
-Access is restricted to the Head DSL, and Deputy DSLs.
+Access is restricted to the DSL, and Deputy DSLs.

-r) To ensure the Safeguarding Policy is reviewed annually in conjunction with the Head the Board of Governors / Proprietor, such review to include its effectiveness in practice s) To ensure the Safeguarding Policy is reviewed in the event of an incident or change in legislation, and that any remediation necessary in policy or procedures is given immediate effect t) To be responsible for overseeing online safety in the school with the support of the school's IT manager.
+r) To ensure the Safeguarding Policy is reviewed annually in conjunction with the Head, and the Board of Governors / Proprietor, such review to include its effectiveness in practice s) To ensure the Safeguarding Policy is reviewed in the event of an incident or change in legislation, and that any remediation necessary in policy or procedures is given immediate effect t) To be responsible for overseeing online safety in the school with the support of the school's IT manager.
+The DSL will have responsibility for child protection processes (including online safety and understanding the filtering and monitoring systems and processes in place).
+This is explicit in the role holder's job description.

-u) To ensure the Safeguarding Policy is available on the school's website.
+u) To ensure the Safeguarding Policy is available to parents / carers, published on the school's website.